josephblackelite/geospur/README.md

 Once `services/api/package.json` exists, prefer `npm run dev` (or a similar script) to keep the command short.

 ## Deployment scope

+### Deploy configuration

+- Ensure `GOOGLE_APPLICATION_CREDENTIALS` is set in the API runtime environment (or use Application Default Credentials in your host platform).
+- Hosting domains:
+  - `geospur.web.app`
+  - `geospur.firebaseapp.com`
+- ⚠️ **Never commit private keys or service account JSON files** to the repo.

 ### Web (Firebase Hosting)